mapledonut/VancouverHoopsMap/README.md

 # VancouverHoopMaps
- Locations of outdoor basketball hoops in the Vancouver area (2022)
+ Locations of outdoor basketball hoops in the Vancouver area (last updated April 2023)